 Monopoly, from Greek words monos, alone or single + polein , to sell, is created when a specific individual or enterprise gains excessive control over a particular product or service and is thus able to determine the terms on which other individuals shall have access to it.
 Aristotle describes Thales of Miletus' cornering of the market in olive presses as a monopoly.
 Monopoly is characterized by a lack of economic competition for the good or service that they provide and a lack of substitute for such good or service.
 British East India Company; created as a legal trading monopoly in 1600.

 "Monopolize" refers to the process by which a firm gains greater market share than normal under perfect competition.
-Monopolies are generally formed through vertical or horizontal mergers.
+Monopolies are generally formed through vertical horizontal intergration through mergers.
 A monopoly is said to be coercive when the monopoly firm actively prohibits competitors from entering the same field.

 Bundling as a Way to Leverage Monopoly -